Skip to content

 J --> K[INVOKE Phase<br>Run handler function -> Return response]

-The critical insight: code outside your handler function runs once per cold start, then is reused across invocations.
-This is where you should initialize database connections, load configuration, and import heavy libraries.
+The critical insight to glean from this architecture: code placed outside your primary handler function runs exactly once per cold start, and is then preserved and reused across all subsequent invocations routed to that specific execution environment.
+This is precisely where you should initialize heavy database connections, load external configurations, and import massive dependency libraries.

 Stop and think: How might this affect your approach to handling environment variables or API keys in a Lambda function?